- The Small County PILT Parity Act (S. 2108) was passed by the U.S. Senate Energy and Natural Resources committee in December 2019.

 Table 2.
 Explore PILT by County for FY 2107 and 2018

-PILT Payments would have increased by $5.7 million and $6.6 million in 2017 and 2018, respectively, had reforms been adopted for those years.
+PILT payments would have increased by $2.4 million and $2.0 million in 2018 and 2019, respectively, had reforms been adopted for those years.

-Table 2 shows the total cost of proposed reforms is affected by the value of prior-year payments made to eligible local governments in 2017 and 2018, respectively.
-For example, the 2017 PILT formula included prior-year payments made under the Secure Rural Schools and Community Self-Determination Act (SRS) for 2015.
+The table above shows the total cost of proposed reforms is affected by the value of prior-year payments made to eligible local governments in 2018 and 2019, respectively.
+For example, the 2019 PILT formula included prior-year payments made under the Secure Rural Schools and Community Self-Determination Act (SRS) for 2017.
 SRS was not paid in 2016, reducing prior-year payments to eligible counties in the 2018 PILT formula and resulting in a larger PILT authorization.
-(PILT increased from $464 million in 2017 to $522 million in 2018 largely because SRS was not paid for FY 2016.
+(PILT increased from $464 million in 2017 to $552 million in 2018 and back to $515 million in 2019 largely because SRS was not paid for FY 2016.
 In other words, every dollar saved by not appropriating SRS results in a $0.38 increase in PILT authorizations.)

-SRS is appropriated for 2017 and 2018, meaning these SRS appropriations will be included as prior-year payments in the PILT formula for 2019 and 2020.
-The cost of the proposed reforms to PILT’s population limits will be close to $5.7 million for PILT years 2019 and 2020.
-After 2020, the cost of the proposed reform will depend on whether SRS is appropriated after 2018.
+SRS was appropriated for 2017 and 2018, meaning these SRS appropriations will be included as prior-year payments in the PILT formula for 2019 and 2020.
+The cost of the proposed reforms to PILT’s population limits will be close to $2 million for PILT years 2019 and 2020.
+After 2020, the cost of the proposed reform will depend in part on whether SRS is appropriated after 2018.